aeternity/protocol/channels/OFF-CHAIN.md

 Having the ability to include a `push_amount`, which credits funds to the other peer, simplifies the common case of wanting to open a channel and pay someone immediately.
-An exchange might want to send you funds via this mechanism, since it only requires only one on-chain transaction and has the side effect of also opening a channel.
+An exchange might want to send you funds via this mechanism, since it requires only one on-chain transaction and has the side effect of also opening a channel.
 If `push_amount > 0` then the initiator should send along a signed update, assigning that amount to the responder, before sending the `funding_created`